Tamar Morag-SelaPartner, Head of Life Science & Chemistry Practice Patent Attorney Reinhold Cohn & Partners

 In addition, Tamar has significant experience in managing intellectual property (IP) matters of technological Incubators making use of the extensive and professional team within the Reinhold Cohn Group to handle the IP of the Incubator’s companies in all technological fields.

-Tamar serves as the president of the AIPPI (International Association for the Protection of Intellectual Property) organization in Israel and as a member of the IP and Green Technology committee of AIPPI.
+Tamar served as the president of the AIPPI (International Association for the Protection of Intellectual Property) organization in Israel and during 2021, and she is a member of the IP and Green Technology committee of AIPPI.

 Ranking and Recognition